-North Carolina Public Holidays 2017
+North Carolina State Holidays

 North Carolina celebrates holidays recognized by the federal government, including Columbus Day, Veteran’s Day and Labor Day.
 If the holiday falls on a Sunday, it is celebrated the next day, on Monday.
 If it falls on a Saturday, the holiday is celebrated the preceding day, on Friday.

-North Carolina celebrates Good Friday on the Friday before Easter each year.
+North Carolina also celebrates Good Friday on the Friday before Easter each year.
 In addition, on the Tuesday after the first Monday in November in even years, the state celebrates Election Day and many offices are closed.

 In North Carolina, state employees are provided a maximum of 11 paid holidays.
 If Christmas falls on a Tuesday, Wednesday or Thursday, the governor may authorize a 12th paid holiday.
 However, private employers are not required to provide paid holidays to employees.
-In addition, if the business is open on a holiday, an employer is not required to pay employees a higher rate of pay for work on a holiday.
-Per federal law, if an employee works more than 40 hours in a week, they may receive overtime pay for any hours over 40.
-However, unworked holiday hours do not have to be counted toward that overtime.

 Despite the fact that the law does not require it, many employers throughout North Carolina offer at least six paid holidays to their employees as a benefit.
 Many also offer higher rates of pay on the holiday in order to encourage employees to work those days.
 Some may offer time off at a different time during the year in lieu of a higher rate of pay.